zettabyte/redrack-session/README.md

 user@host:~/projects/rackapp$ bundle exec rackup
 ```

-This will then run a WEBrick server on you computer on port `9292`.
+This will then run a WEBrick server on localhost port `9292`.

 ### TODO